 The layout of the page plays a crucial role as well.
 You can provide great results and insights through A / B testing various designs and layouts if having enough time and resources.

 For instance, Netflix widely uses this testing method for home screen layouts, featured shows and so on.
 It is beyond doubt that there is much more to learn from them.

 Actually, there is no need of in-depth data about your customers for implementing this recommender engine.
 It's based on products that somebody has been engaged with while browsing your site.

 You may use this technique for browsing abandonment emails and retargeting campaign.
 The core of this engine type is sending an email reminder to a customer who has been distracted while shopping.
 Reminding your visitors to come back and continue shopping is a good way of driving conversion to the website.

 Generally, the ideas, techniques, and tactics covered in this article are not all.
-It’s like a food for generating new approaches to store owners and managers who plan to implement a recommendation engine or take their business to the next level.
+It's like a food for generating new approaches to store owners and managers who plan to implement the recommendation engine or take their business to the next level.
 With the bunch of available recommendation engines out there, you can start testing your ideas immediately and see the first-hand results.